Roof Moss Removal Cost

 Damaged Roof Tiles

-Another additional cost can occur when roof tiles are discovered to be broken underneath the moss that had covered it.
+Another additional cost can occur when roof tiles are discovered to be broken underneath the moss that had covered them.

 Broken or loose tiles can cause much bigger problems further down the line if they’re ignored after being discovered.
 This can be in the form of leaks or even falling tiles.